benyamNeamen1/svea-microservices/README.md

 - **RabbitMQ** – Handles asynchronous communication and user validation between services.
 - **SQL Server** – Stores user and work session data.

-The system is designed for **scalability, security, and cloud-native deployment**.

 ---